Coronavirus (COVID -19) Information

 If we are concerned about an outbreak of coronavirus (or another infectious illness) within a group of students who mix together we will:

-1. Seek advise from the local Public Health team if required
+c) Seek advice from the local Public Health team if required

 We will continue to provide remote learning where:

-• when individual pupils, for a limited duration, are unable to physically attend their school but are able to continue learning, for example pupils with an infectious illness
+- when individual students, for a limited duration, are unable to physically attend their school but are able to continue learning, for example students with an infectious illness

 Students will have access to remote education as soon as reasonably practicable, in proportion to the length of absence and disruption to their learning.